awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 Call the :methodname:`subscribe` method on the :aws-java-class:`ListTablesPublisher <services/dynamodb/paginators/ListTablesPublisher>`
 and pass a subscriber implementation.
 In this example, the subscriber has an :methodname:`onNext` method that requests one item at a time from the publisher.
-This is the method that gets called repeatedly until all pages are retrieved.
+This is the method that is called repeatedly until all pages are retrieved.
 The :methodname:`onSubscribe` method calls the :methodname:`Subscription.request` method to initiate requests for data from the publisher.
 This method must be called to start getting data